Palakchoithani/digital-persona-generator/CODE_OF_CONDUCT.md

-# Contributor Covenant (short)
+# Code of Conduct

-Be welcoming, respectful, and collaborative.
-Harassment and exclusionary behavior are not tolerated.
-Report issues to repo owners.
+Be kind and respectful.
+Harassment, abusive language, or exclusionary behavior will not be tolerated.
+If you witness or experience unacceptable behavior, please create an issue or contact the repo owner.